 - You may wish to invite colleagues in your team to share the shadowing responsibility on Tuesday 27 and Wednesday 28

-You will also be required to organise a reciprocal visit to join them at their place of work in the following months.
+As part of the scheme, you will also set up a reciprocal visit (one day) to join them at their place of work in the following months

 If you are interested in taking part in the Royal Society pairing scheme or would like more information please email email@example.com.